Museo Nacional de Antropología

 This world-class museum stands in an extension of the Bosque de Chapultepec.
 Its long, rectangular courtyard is surrounded on three sides by two-level display halls.
 The 12 ground-floor salas (halls) are dedicated to pre-Hispanic Mexico, while upper-level salas show how Mexico’s indigenous descendants live today, with the contemporary cultures located directly above their ancestral civilizations.

 Everything is superbly displayed, with much explanatory text translated into English.
-Audio guides in English are available at the entrance.
+At the entrance, you will find rentable audio guides in English, and the starting point for free guided tours (four daily except Sunday, one hour) in English, which are worthwhile to make sense of Mexico's complicated history.
 The vast museum offers more than most people can absorb in a single visit.
 Here’s a brief guide to the ground-floor halls, proceeding counterclockwise around the courtyard.

 Culturas Indígenas de México Currently serves as a space for temporary exhibitions.